torvalds/linux/Documentation/sound/hd-audio/notes.rst

 It shows most of useful information of each codec widget.

 The proc file is located in /proc/asound/card*/codec#*, one file per each codec slot.
-You can know the codec vendor, product id and names, the type of each widget, capabilities and so on.
+You can kanalw the codec vendor, product id and names, the type of each widget, capabilities and so on.
 This file, however, doesn't show the jack sensing state, so far.
 This is because the jack-sensing might be depending on the trigger state.